-We all know summer in Queensland is hot!
+We all know Summer in Queensland is hot!
 So, if you’re looking for a different destination to cool off, why not try Settlement Cove at Redcliffe.
-It’s perfect for all members of the family, with shallow water for the toddlers, and a graduated depth for the older kids.
+It’s perfect for all members of the family, with shallow water for the toddlers, and a graduated depth for the older children.

 A hidden treasure

 Redcliffe has long had a reputation for family-friendly events, with the Redcliffe Festival of Sails and Kitefest always popular choices for families.
 Did you know that Redcliffe is also home to one of Brisbane’s best free beachside lagoons?

 Tucked away at the base of the cliffs on the Redcliffe foreshore, Settlement Cove is a popular space for cooling off on a hot day.
 Catering for the youngest members of the family, there is a designated toddler space which is partially fenced and shaded.
 With their inquisitive nature, toddlers can check out the mushrooms and climb on the bugs that sprinkle and spray water into the shallow pool.
 The water depth is perfect for toddlers to wade in and splash about and it has a smooth concrete surface.
 Mimicking the larger lagoon, it is edged with fibreglass rocks which are great for climbing and balancing on.

 Redcliffe Lagoon at Settlement Cove